rdbeach/JsonQuery/README.md

 The JSON string must start with braces {}.

-Not sure what happens to other number types besides int.
-You may want to wrap floats in a string in your json, or just fork the code to suit your needs.

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.

 It is thread safe, though, I am not sure if Gson is entirely thread safe.
 This is why the JsonO class contains the static member ensureThreadSaftey.
 If you are running a singe threaded application, you can set this to false and use a statically created Gson, as opposed to creating the object on request.

-This code traverses the JsonElements tree and builds a corresponding tree of JsonO and JsonA elements (Essentially HashMap and ArrayList classes).
-Of course, you probably could achieve the same functionality just by wrapping the JsonElements tree directly.
-However, having the data encapsulated in your own data types may offer some advantages, especially if you want to extend this further.
-For instance, I see no way in the Gson code to directly set an element of an JsonArray at a certain index, but by reconstructing the arrays with arraylists, this is quite easy.
+This code traverses the JsonElements tree and builds a corresponding tree of JsonQuery nodes (Containing HashMaps, ArrayLists, and Gson primitive types).